-University of Maryland Medical Center (UMMC) offers the very latest in the treatment of essential tremor and tremors associated with Parkinson’s disease: MRI-guided focused ultrasound (FUS).
+University of Maryland Medical Center (UMMC) offers the very latest in the treatment of essential tremor and tremors associated with Parkinson's disease with MRI-guided focused ultrasound (FUS).

-Currently, we are the only healthcare provider in Maryland—and one of the few in the United States—offering this game-changing, noninvasive procedure.
-FUS is approved by the US Food and Drug Administration (FDA) for treatment of essential tremor.
-In 2021, the FDA expanded its approval to include treatment of Parkinson’s disease that causes tremor more than any other motor symptom.
+Currently, we are the only healthcare provider in Maryland—and one of a few in the United States—offering this game-changing, noninvasive procedure.
+FUS is approved by the US Food and Drug Administration (FDA) for treatment of essential tremor and Parkinson's disease.

 FUS is being explored for treatment of other neurologic conditions, including tremor associated multiple sclerosis, epileptic seizures that cannot be controlled through other treatment methods, stroke and brain tumors.
 FUS for any condition not approved by the FDA is considered experimental at this time.

 Our team of movement disorder specialists starts the procedure by using magnetic resonance imaging (MRI) to create a map of the brain to pinpoint the treatment area.
 Then, the team proceeds to send more than 1,000 high-intensity ultrasound waves to the target area to remove the affected brain cells.
 Normal cells are not harmed.